 Leeds Building Society | 85 years remaining from the start of the mortgage. |

-Retaining our service gives you increased control over the value of your Kenton leasehold, as your property will be more valuable and marketable in respect of lease length should you decide to sell.
-The conveyancing solicitors that we work with have a in-depth market knowledge handling many hundreds of lease extensions or freehold purchase transactions.
+Retaining our service will provide you better control over the value of your Kenton leasehold, as your property will be more valuable and marketable in relation to the lease length should you decide to sell.
+The conveyancing solicitors that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.

-An example of a Freehold Enfranchisement decision for a Kenton premises is 139/139A Masons Avenue in February 2010. this was a case with an absentee freeholder.
+An example of a Freehold Enfranchisement case for a Kenton premises is 139/139A Masons Avenue in February 2010. this was a case with an absentee freeholder.
 As a result the leaseholders applied to Willesden County Court for an order dispensing with the giving of a notice of claim.14th October 2009 District Judge Brar granted a vesting order and the court directed that the matter should be transferred to this tribunal to determine the freehold premium.
 The tribunal concluded on a figure of £13,000 for the freehold interest This case affected 1 flat.
-The unexpired lease term was 74 years.
+The unexpired residue of the current lease was 74 years.